akvachan/cini/README.md

 # cini

 `cini` is a command-line utility that bootstraps a new C/C++ project by creating a predefined directory structure, generating build system files, and optionally initializing a Git repository, setting up documentation, and configuring testing.
-It supports two modes of operation

 ## Installation